masak1112/workflow_parallel_frame_prediction/README.md

 ## Usage

-1. Clone or download this repository,
+1. Clone or download this repository.
 2. Install the required modules/packages on JURECA/JUWELS.

 ```shell